scala/docs.scala-lang/_overviews/FAQ/index.md

 that's a "bare" setting, and you might expect it to apply build-wide.
 But it doesn't. _It only applies to the root project._

-In many cases one should simply write instead:
+In many cases one should instead write:

     ThisBuild / scalaVersion := "2.13.7"